ranslot/imjujai/README.md

 ## Getting Started

 To get started with Imjujai, simply create an account and start sharing your food photos!
+Or use our Guest account to share photos without the need to create new account!

-Guest user email : Guest1@Guest.com
+Guest user email : Guest1@Guest.com <br />
 Guest user password : Guest_01

 ## Technology Stack